Daayiee Abdullah: Early life and education

-Career
+Activism

 In 1978, Abdullah went to Washington D.C. for a conference because he was working for Governor Jerry Brown's office in San Francisco.
-Then, in 1979 he returned to D.C. for the National March on Washington for Lesbian and Gay Rights as one of the coordinators.
+In 1979, he returned to D.C. as a coordinator for the National March on Washington for Lesbian and Gay Rights.
 Because he was a coordinator, he went a week early and then stayed a week later for his vacation only to return a month later.
 After two weeks in San Francisco, he decided that he wanted to live in D.C.

-In the 80's Abdullah began his tenure at Georgetown University and spent several years at Beijing University and Taiwan National University Beijing University.
+In the 1980s, Abdullah began his tenure at Georgetown University and spent several years at Beijing University and Taiwan National University Beijing University.
 He studied the Chinese language and literature, and later Arabic, Arabic Linguistics, North African, and Middle Eastern Studies, and several years working and studying in Muslim countries.
-Some of his classmates were from Ürümqi, and were Chinese Muslims.
-They asked him what he knew of Islam, which led to being invited to his very first Beijing Mosque.
-At this first mosque, Abdullah understood everything that was being said and knew this was the faith he had been searching for.
-At age 30, he became a Muslim and chose to sometimes go by the name Daayiee Abdullah.
+Some of his classmates were Chinese Muslims from Ürümqi, who invited him to a Beijing Mosque, the first mosque he had visited.
+Following that experience, at age 30, he became a Muslim and adopted the Islamic name Daayiee Abdullah.
 He didn't add on the title Imam until later.
+Abdullah would go on to study Islam in Egypt, Jordan, Saudi Arabia, and Syria.